 If you’re not sure whether you’ve been charged with a crime and whether you need to go to court, it’s important to speak with a lawyer.
 Please call us on 1800 765 767.

 We help Aboriginal and Torres Strait Islander adults and children who are charged with criminal offences.

 We may also be able to help if you're having problems with police but haven't been charged, or if you're on bail and having trouble understanding or meeting your conditions.

 Our legal assistance is subject to a means and conflict test.
 The means test makes sure that our help is going to those people who need it most and would have trouble affording a lawyer otherwise.
 The conflict test makes sure that we don’t have any conflicts of interest in taking your case, so that you can be confident we are acting in your best interests.

 How we help

-The ALS Criminal Law Practice provides legal advice and representation, as well as assistance and referrals in courts, prisons and ALS offices throughout NSW and the ACT.
+The ALS provides legal advice and representation, as well as assistance and referrals in courts, prisons and ALS offices throughout NSW and the ACT.

-We help people who are charged with offences appearing before the Local Court, Children's Court, District Court, Supreme Court, Court of Criminal Appeal and sometimes even the High Court.
+We represent Aboriginal and Torres Strait Islander people appearing before the Local Court, Children's Court, District Court, Supreme Court, Court of Criminal Appeal and sometimes even the High Court.

 Give us a call if: